AdobeDocs/campaign-classic.en/help/delivery/using/integrating-campaign-sdk-into-the-mobile-application.md

   >[!NOTE]
   >
   >This integration key is entered in the Adobe Campaign console, in the **[!UICONTROL Information]** tab of service dedicated to the mobile application.
-Refer to [Configure a mobile application in Adobe Campaign](../../delivery/using/configuring-the-mobile-application.md).
+Refer to [Configuring a mobile application in Adobe Campaign](../../delivery/using/configuring-the-mobile-application.md).

 * **A tracking URL**: that matches the address of the Adobe Campaign tracking server.
 * **A marketing URL**: to enable the collection of subscriptions.